djlancelot/djlancelot.github.io/_posts/2019-11-10-weighted-levenshtein-distance.md

 If the weight function is monotonically increasing then the weights of the first characters would be the least.
 Such function would be the $f_w(x) = x + 1$.

-Mixing up the decision function or using a function that changes it's direction would cause problems, like
+Mixing up the decision function or using a function that changes its direction would cause problems, like
 - incorrect normalization: values other than the first row or first column can become the maximum of the matrix
-- inconsistent distances: the disance from "the" -> "ehe" and "the" -> "tre", would not equal to "the" -> "ere".
+- inconsistent distances: the distance from "the" -> "ehe" and "the" -> "tre", would not equal to "the" -> "ere".

 This algorithm has a limitation that the weight of the last characters can't be set to decrease by making addition or subtraction operations, as at some point the weight would become negative.